xyproto/usermodel/README.md

 # usermodel

-Given a task, return the user-configured LLM model by executing [`llm-manager`](https://github.com/xyproto/llm-manager), or else return a default model for the given task.
+Given a task string (like "code-completion"), return the user-configured LLM model for this task.

+The user-configured LLM model is found by executing [`llm-manager`](https://github.com/xyproto/llm-manager).

+If no user-configured model is available, return a default model.

 ### Example use